hyungmogu/udacity-cloud-devops-project-5/README.md

 - Convert server from monolith to microservices (In Progress)
 - Add rate limiter to microservices (Done)
 - Apply Prometheus and Grafana to microservice
-- Add Ansible for initial cloud server setup
+- Add Ansible for initial cloud server setup (In Progress)
 - Automate the creation of S3 and IAM if it doesn't exist
 - Make this app is easy to start and use locally by ordinary people (Done)
 - Apply CI/CD using CircleCI